pugjs/pug/README.md

 ## Rename from "Jade"

 This project was formerly known as "Jade".
-However, it has been revealed to us that "Jade" is a registered trademark, and as a result, a rename is needed.
-After some discussion among the maintainers, **"Pug"** has been chosen as the new name for this project.
-The next major version will carry "pug" as the package name.
+However, it was revealed to us that "Jade" is a registered trademark; as a result, a rename was needed.
+After some discussion among the maintainers, **"Pug"** was chosen as the new name for this project.
+As of version 2, "pug" is the official package name.

 If your package or app currently uses `jade`, don't worry: we have secured permissions to continue to occupy that package name, although all new versions will be released under `pug`.

-Before the renaming, we had already begun working on an incompatible Jade 2.0.0.
-We have then made it so that this new major version bump will coincide with the rename to Pug.
-Therefore, upgrading from Jade to Pug will be the same process as upgrading any other package with a major version bump.
-Currently, Pug 2.0.0 is still in beta stage, and there are several syntactic differences we have deprecated and removed.
-Such differences are documented at [#2305](https://github.com/pugjs/pug/issues/2305).
+Before the renaming, work had already begun on “Jade 2.0.0”.
+Therefore, the rename to Pug coincided with the major version bump.
+As a result, upgrading from Jade to Pug will be the same process as upgrading any other package with a major version bump.

+The syntax of Pug has several differences, deprecations, and removals compared to its predecessor.
+These differences are documented in [#2305](https://github.com/pugjs/pug/issues/2305).

-The website and documentation for Pug are still being updated, but if you are new to Pug, you should get started with the new syntax and install the Pug package on npm.
+The website and documentation for Pug are still being updated.
+But if you are new to Pug, you should get started with the new syntax and install the Pug package from npm.

 ## Installation

 ### Package

-via npm:
+To use Pug in your own JavaScript projects:

 ```bash
 $ npm install pug
 ```

 ### Command Line

-After installing the latest version of [Node.js](http://nodejs.org/), install with:
+After installing the latest version of [Node.js](http://nodejs.org), install with:

 ```bash
 $ npm install pug-cli -g